Stock Research: Amazon (NASDAQ: AMZN)

 Acquisition of Whole Foods

 On June 16, 2017, Amazon.com announced its plans to acquire Whole Foods Market for $13.7 billion.
-The announcement sent shockwaves through the industry as it catapulted Amazon into hundreds of physical stores and fulfilled its many failed attempts at selling groceries.
+The announcement sent shockwaves through the industry as it catapulted Amazon into hundreds AQ: thousands ST: They have about 500 stores of physical stores and fulfilled its many failed attempts at selling groceries.
 In terms of real estate, the deal gives Amazon about 500 new instant fulfillment centers.

 For Amazon, the purchase is yet another step in grabbing every part of a consumer’s shopping experience, and has confirmed what many have been thinking: Amazon is strategically positioning itself to compete with Wal-Mart.
 According to The Washington Post, Amazon is “already in your mailbox, with all of the items you’re purchasing with your Prime membership; your living room, with its Echo device and Prime television services; your library, with its Kindle; and your closet, with Zappos.
 Now it wants to fill your fridge.”

 Impact on the Industry: As a result of the acquisition, grocery chain stocks fell sharply: upon initial trading, Wal-Mart fell ~5% and Kroger declined ~9%.
 Investors pulled money from these prominent retailers due to worries over increased competition.
-Payments companies (e.g. Square, Vantiv, Verifone) also took hits Friday over concerns that the deal will lessen demand for these types of methods of paying for goods at checkout (think: Amazon Pay).
+Payments companies (e.g. Square, Vantiv, Verifone) also took hits Friday over concerns that the deal will lessen demand for these types of AQ: I don’t think these are “traditional” methods of payment.
+Review.
+ST: Edited Looks good. methods of paying for goods at checkout (think: Amazon Pay).

-Broader Implications: The Whole Foods purchase gives Amazon additional fulfillment centers and the ability to distribute other products more locally, while also gaining expertise in the perishables market.
+Broader Implications: The Whole Foods purchase gives Amazon additional fulfillment centers AQ: This was already stated two paragraphs prior.
+ST: Edited Looks good. and the ability to distribute other products more locally, while also gaining expertise in the perishables market.

 Success Factors: Future Trends